justin-napolitano/turkish-kurdish-conflict/source/schema_tables.rst

 .. topic:: Overview

-    This section documents the schema of the Turkish-Kurdish Conflict Event Database
+    This section contains reference tables for variables coded numerically in the Turkish-Kurdish Conflict Event Database

     :Date: |today|